Its-All-About-the-Journey/100daysofcode/source_code/day002/README.md

 # Description
-On this day the videos went over primitive data types, type error, type checking, type conversion, math operatores, PEMDAS, and f-strings.
+On this day the videos went over primitive data types, type error, type checking, type conversion, math operators, PEMDAS, and f-strings.

-What I found interesting was the image showing the months we have to live.
-Each month is pictured as a tiny square.
-Life is even shorter when looking at it from an image timeline. lmao
+What I found interesting was the image depicting the months to live.
+The image is showing the months in tiny squares.
+The image as a whole is the months we usually have to live before we pass away.
+Life is even more shorter when looking at it from that image. lmao

 ![90 years of life](https://raw.githubusercontent.com/Its-All-About-the-Journey/100daysofcode/NetworkPistolero/source_code/day002/image/Months1.png)

 Source: [Your Life in Weeks](https://waitbutwhy.com/2014/05/life-weeks.html)

-Additionaly, my BMI says I am obese!
+Additionaly, the BMI script revealed that my BMI is high and I am obese!
 A 2021 goal is to drop my BMI and revist this script. lol

 # Environment
 OS: OS X